How to hire your first employee in Georgia

 Why?
 Well, if you choose to go without coverage, you and your business will be legally responsible for paying the cost of any lawsuits or medical bills that happen because of a workplace injury.
 And the cost for that could go into the hundreds of thousands of dollars—or more.
 (Trust us: Going without workers’ comp isn’t worth the risk.)

-Another insurance policy that most small businesses forget is Employment Practices Liability Insurance (EPLI).
+Another insurance policy that most small businesses forget is employment practices liability insurance (EPLI).
 This coverage can protect your business financially if you’re ever sued for some kind of discriminatory or illegal employment practice.
-EPLI isn’t required in Georgia, but—let’s face it—employment law is always changing and it’s pretty hard for a small business owner to keep up with the latest regulations.
-An EPLI policy can be a great way to get some peace of mind (especially if you don’t have an employment lawyer).
+The Georgia Department of Labor doesn’t require EPLI, but—let’s face it—employment law is always changing, and it’s pretty hard for a small business owner to keep up with the latest regulations.
+An EPLI policy can be a great way to get peace of mind (especially if you don’t have an employment lawyer).

 6. Get ready to run payroll